RELEVANT CHAPTERS

 People can request direct payments and may opt in or out of the use of direct payment arrangements by notifying CMBC.
 Requests for direct payments are usually made at the care and support planning stage but may be made at any other time.

-Those who appear to require support to understand their rights and responsibilities in relation to direct payments and have no other appropriate person to support them will be offered an independent advocate (see also Independent Advocacy).
+Those who appear to require support to understand their rights and responsibilities in relation to direct payments and have no other appropriate person to support them will be offered an independent advocate (see also Independent Advocacy in Adult Social Care).

 6. Who Can Receive Direct Payments?

-Except where an exclusion applies, if the conditions described in Section 7.1, Adults with capacity, and 7.5 (in respect of adults who lack mental capacity) are met, CMBC has a duty to provide direct payments for people whose needs for care and support have been determined to meet Care Act 2014 eligibility criteria and who have been allocated a personal budget to which CMBC must contribute (see also Assessment and Eligibility and Personal Budgets chapters).
+Except where an exclusion applies, where the conditions described in Section 7.1, Adults with capacity, and 7.3 (in respect of adults who lack mental capacity) are met, CMBC has a duty to provide direct payments for adults whose needs for care and support have been determined to meet Care Act 2014 eligibility criteria and who have been allocated a personal budget to which CMBC must contribute (see also Assessment and Eligibility and Personal Budgets chapters).

-The Regulations exclude people placed under certain conditions or requirements by the courts in relation to drug and/or alcohol dependency from receiving direct payments (see Appendix 2 for full details).
-Except where an exclusion applies, if the conditions set out in Section 7.1, Adults with capacity and 7.5 are met, CMBC may have a duty to provide direct payments for people to whom aftercare services are provided under s.117 MHA 83 (see Section 117 Aftercare chapter).
+Except where an exclusion applies, where the conditions set out in Section 7.1, Adults with capacity and 7.3 are met, CMBC may have a duty to provide direct payments for people to whom aftercare services are provided under s.117 MHA 1983 (see Section 117 Aftercare chapter).

-Where a person has capacity to request direct payments, section 31(4) of the Care Act 2014 provides that direct payments can be made to:
+Where an adult has capacity to request direct payments, section 31(4) of the Care Act 2014 provides that direct payments can be made to:

 - an adult, with assessed needs who has the capacity to consent to receiving a direct payment and consents to receive one;

-- a person nominated by the individual with assessed needs (where they have capacity and are competent to make that nomination)
+- a person nominated by the adult with assessed needs (where they have capacity and are competent to make that nomination)

-Where a person lacks capacity to request direct payments, section 32(4) of the Care Act 2014 provides:
+Where an adult lacks capacity to request direct payments, section 32(4) of the Care Act 2014 provides:

 A person is authorised for the purposes of this section if –